-DESCRIPTION OF BUSINESS OF RABOBANK GROUP
+DESCRIPTION OF BUSINESS OF THE RABOBANK GROUP

 Rabobank Group is an international financial service provider operating on the basis of cooperative principles.
-At 31 December 2010, it comprises 141 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
-Rabobank Group operates in 48 countries.
-Its operations include domestic retail banking, wholesale banking and international retail banking, asset management and investment, leasing and real estate.
-It serves approximately 10 million clients around the world.
-In the Netherlands, its focus is on all-finance services and, internationally, on food and agri.
-Rabobank Group entities have strong inter-relationships due to Rabobank's cooperative structure.
+It comprises 153 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
+Rabobank Group operates in 45 countries.
+Its operations include domestic retail banking, wholesale and international retail banking, asset management and investment, leasing and real estate.
+It serves approximately 9.5 million clients around the world.
+In the Netherlands, its focus is on all-finance services and, internationally, on food & agri.
+The Rabobank Group entities have strong relationships due to Rabobank's cooperative structure.

-Rabobank Nederland has the highest credit rating awarded by the international rating agencies Standard & Poor's (AAA since 1981) and Moody's (Aaa since 1981).
-Standard & Poor's and Moody's revised their outlook on these ratings from stable to negative in 2009.
-In terms of Tier 1 capital, Rabobank Group is among the world's 25 largest financial institutions (source: The Banker).
+Rabobank Group has the highest credit rating awarded by the international rating agencies Standard & Poor's (AAA since 1981) and Moody's (Aaa since 1981).
+In terms of Tier I capital, Rabobank Group is among the world's 20 largest financial institutions.

 Rabobank Group's cooperative core business comprises independent local Rabobanks.
 Clients can become members of their local Rabobank.
 In turn, the local Rabobanks are members of Rabobank Nederland, the supralocal cooperative organisation that advises and supports the banks in their local services.
 Rabobank Nederland also supervises the operations, sourcing, solvency and liquidity of the local Rabobanks.
-With 911 branches and 2,963 cash-dispensing machines at 31 December 2010, the local Rabobanks form a dense banking network in the Netherlands.
-The website www.rabobank.nl serves over three million online banking customers.
-In the Netherlands, the local Rabobanks serve approximately 6.8 million retail clients, and approximately 0.8 million corporate clients, offering a comprehensive package of financial services.
+With approximately 1,100 branches and nearly 3,100 cash-dispensing machines, the local Rabobanks form a dense banking network in the Netherlands.
+In the Netherlands, the local Rabobanks serve approximately 7.5 million clients, both private and corporate, offering a comprehensive package of financial services.

-Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-(Rabobank Nederland) is the holding company of a number of specialised subsidiaries in the Netherlands and abroad.
+Rabobank Nederland is the holding company of a number of specialised subsidiaries in the Netherlands and abroad.
 Rabobank International is Rabobank Group's wholesale bank and international retail bank.

 Historically, Rabobank Group has engaged primarily in lending to the agricultural and horticultural sectors in the Dutch market.
 Since the 1990s, Rabobank Group has also offered a wide variety of commercial banking and other financial services not only in the Netherlands but also internationally.
-As part of an ongoing programme, Rabobank Group has increased both the number and type of products and services available to its customers in order to diversify from a traditional savings and mortgage-based business to become a provider of a full range of financial products and services, both in the Netherlands and internationally.
-To this end, Rabobank Group pursues an all-finance concept, meaning that it provides an integrated range of financial services comprising primarily domestic retail banking, wholesale banking and international retail banking, asset management and investment, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
+As part of an ongoing programme, Rabobank Group has increased both the number and type of products and services available to its customers in order to diversify from a traditional savings and mortgage-based business to be a provider of a full range of financial products and services, both in the Netherlands and internationally.
+To this end, Rabobank Group pursues an all-finance concept, meaning that it provides an integrated range of financial services comprising primarily domestic retail banking, wholesale and international retail banking, asset management and investment, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
 As part of this all-finance strategy, Rabobank Group focuses on operations that produce fee-based income in addition to its traditional interest-based income sources.